 Guidance Note 12: Frustrating Action (superseded)

 - This guidance note has been prepared to assist market participants understand the Panel's approach to actions that could frustrate a bid or potential bid.
+Usually such actions are taken by a target.

 - The examples are illustrative only and nothing in the note binds the Panel in a particular case.